andraugust/andraugust.github.io/statmech.md

 $$

-and the average energy is
+and using this to compute the average energy yields

 $$